10up/gutenberg-best-practices/training/Block-Based-Themes/09-archive-templates-and-cards.md

 - Each iteration of the query loop shows a missing-block placeholder for `tenup/card` (resolved in Lesson 12)
 - `patterns/card.php` has been removed
 - The three `card-inner-{variant}.php` patterns exist at the top level of `patterns/`

-:::tip[Bonus: What about index.html?]
+- `templates/index.html` now references `<!-- wp:tenup/card {"variant":"default"} /-->`

-We haven't touched the blog index template yet.
-The scaffold's `templates/index.html` references the original `tenup-theme/base-card` pattern that we just removed, so it will need the same `<!-- wp:tenup/card {"variant":"default"} /-->` swap to render correctly once Lesson 12 builds the block.
+:::tip[Bonus: Make `index.html` your own]

-If you'd like to make it your own, open it in the Site Editor and experiment.
+Open `templates/index.html` in the Site Editor and experiment.
 Add a heading, tweak the grid column width, change the query type to custom and use one of our new post types.
 This is your template, do whatever you want with it.
 :::

 ## Takeaways